Wado Ryu Karate and Jujutsu.

 Examination of the technical content of Yoshin Ryu Jujutsu has always created a problem for researchers.
-There are two main reasons for this.
+There are three main reasons for this.
 The first being that like all traditional Ryu the style evolves and changes with each generation, and also; without documentary evidence reconstruction of techniques is at best guesswork.
-(Scrolls of transmission were handed down from Master to disciple in which techniques were listed or described, but their description is couched in such obscure and indecipherable language as to make them almost unreadable).
+(Scrolls of transmission were handed down from master to disciple in which techniques were listed or described, but their description is couched in such obscure and indecipherable language as to make them almost unreadable).
 The third reason is that branches of the schools withered and died or were amalgamated into other more robust systems.

-In 1905, aged thirteen, Hironori Ohtsuka entered Shimozuma middle school where he trained under Tatsusaburo Nakayama Sensei, who was a Kendo Instructor at the school, as well as an instructor of Shindo Yoshin Ryu Jujitsu.
+In 1905, aged thirteen, Hironori Ohtsuka entered Shimozuma middle school where he trained under Nakayama Tatsusaburo Sensei, who was a Kendo instructor at the school, as well as an instructor of Shindo Yoshin Ryu Jujitsu.
 It is said that his lineage in Shindo Yoshin Ryu came from Inose Matakichi (1852 – 1951) second headmaster of Shindo Yoshin Ryu.
 At that time it was not unusual for a Kendo Instructor to train in Jujitsu in order to obtain a bonesetters licence.

-Tatsusaburo Nakayama obtained his bone-setting licence after training in Shindo Yoshin Ryu, but he was originally a student of Jikishin Kage Ryu swordsmanship.
-We know from Ohtsuka Sensei’s own account that it was Nakayama’s personal interest and specialization in striking techniques that sparked off his own personal odyssey, and ultimately led him to the door of Gichin Funakoshi.
+Nakayama Tatsusaburo obtained his bone-setting licence after training in Shindo Yoshin Ryu, but he was originally a student of Jikishin Kage Ryu swordsmanship.
+We know from Ohtsuka Sensei’s own account that it was Nakayama’s personal interest and specialization in striking techniques that sparked off his own personal odyssey, and ultimately led him to the door of Funakoshi Gichin.

 What is Shindo Yoshin Ryu Jujutsu?

 Shindo Yoshin Ryu is a branch or development of Yoshin Ryu.
-It came into existence through one man, Katsunosuke Matsuoka (1836 – 1898).
-Matsuoka originally studied Yoshin Ryu Jujutsu in the Dojo of Hirotsuke Totsuka, he was also a student of Jikishinkage Ryu Kenjutsu (swordsmanship) and Hokushin Ittoryu Kenjutsu as well as being a certified as a teacher of Tenjin Shinyoryu Jujutsu in 1855.
+It came into existence through one man, Matsuoka Katsunosuke (1836 – 1898).
+Matsuoka originally studied Yoshin Ryu Jujutsu in the Dojo of Totsuka Hirotsuke, he was also a student of Jikishinkage Ryu Kenjutsu (swordsmanship) and Hokushin Ittoryu Kenjutsu as well as being a certified as a teacher of Tenjin Shinyoryu Jujutsu in 1855.